MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client.md

 ## What you'll need to use the web client

 * For the web client, you'll need a PC running Windows, MacOS, ChromeOS, or Linux.
 Mobile devices are not supported at this time.
-* A modern browser like Edge, IE 11, Google Chrome, Safari, or Firefox.
+* A modern browser like Edge, IE 11, Google Chrome, Safari, or Mozilla Firefox.
 * The URL your admin sent you.

 >[!NOTE]